ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/aarch64-rhivos2-linux-gnu.rst

 - Supplies to ``ld.lld`` only those linker arguments specified in the :doc:`Safety Manual <safety-manual:rustc/options>`

-Please refer to the RedHat Enterprise Linux 10 documentation for installation instructions.
+Please refer to the Red Hat Enterprise Linux 10 documentation for installation instructions.

 Archives to install
 -------------------